pyrkamarcin/CommonDataLayer/docs/architecture/query_service.md

 First path depends on type of repo

 ### Communication
-Communication to query service is done through [gRPC][grpc] based on two [endpoints][endpoints] of querying for data by `SCHEMA_ID` or multiple `OBJECT_ID`s.
-Query service communicates with multiple databases such as postgresql, druid, sled.
+Communication to query service is done through [gRPC][grpc] based on two [endpoints][proto] of querying for data by `SCHEMA_ID` or multiple `OBJECT_ID`s.
+Query service communicates with multiple databases such as postgresql, druid, victoria metrics.
 Query service also communicates with [schema registry][schema-registry].

 Interacts with:
 - Druid